 More sugar?
 Oh, you.
 Fine, maybe add by tablespoon until you get the sweetness you want.

 This is the general measurements that you can tweak for a 1 kilo pasta noodles.
+Perfect for a small kiddie birthday at home!
+You can double if you want.

 Check out my other spaghetti recipe: